The basics of the religious rules deliberated on at the Council of Jerusalem

 Blood transfusions aren't processed by the body the same as eating blood.

-Whole blood is transfused into the body intact, whereas when someone eats blood,
+body intact, whereas when someone eats blood,

 the body uses the amino acids and iron and only some parts of it enter the